 |10||Snell, Blake 3688||pi sp||tb al||12.7|

 About Box-Toppers’ team abbreviations

-Also Friday, Astros pitcher Justin Verlander, who ranks sixth in Box-Toppers season player rankings, earns Player of the Game honors.
+Also Friday, Astros pitcher Justin Verlander rises to sixth place in Box-Toppers season player rankings after earning Player of the Game honors.

 Player of the Day—Porcello pitched a complete-game, one-hitter, allowing one run, no walks and striking out nine, in the 4-1 win over the Yankees.

 Porcello earns 2.0 Box-Toppers points for being Player of the Day, giving him 8.4 for the season, 18th among American League pitchers.